-A cookie is a small file that is placed on the user’s hard drive during a visit to www.swordandthescript.com.
+A cookie is a small file that is placed on the user’s computer during a visit to www.swordandthescript.com.
 This file allows the user to move quickly and easily around our site.
 It is used to identify returning users.

 Use of Email

 U.S. Federal Trade Commission guidelines require us to disclose paid endorsement relationships.
-We also think it is important for you to know how we fund the free information we publish every day.
+We also think it is important for you to know how we fund the free information we publish.